andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 12 (Tom Baker)</sub>

-Baker’s first encounter with the Doctor's other most iconic robot foes is pretty forgettable.
+Baker's first encounter with the Doctor's other most iconic robot foes is pretty forgettable.

 Story 79; 4 episodes - Revenge of the Cybermen